Sending Email in SwiftUI

 • Sheet Presentation: The .sheet modifier listens to the isShowingMailView state variable and presents a mail composer interface when triggered.

-• UIViewControllerRepresentable Protocol: This struct makes MailComposerViewController conform to UIViewControllerRepresentable, allowing UIKit components to be used within SwiftUI.
+• UIViewControllerRepresentable Protocol: MailComposerViewController conforms to UIViewControllerRepresentable, allowing UIKit components to be used within SwiftUI.

-• Creating the Mail Composer: The makeUIViewController method initializes an instance of MFMailComposeViewController, configuring it with the necessary details like recipients, subject, and message body.
+• Creating the Mail Composer: The makeUIViewController method initializes an instance of MFMailComposeViewController, configuring it with recipients, subject, and message body.

-• Delegate Methods: Implements the mailComposeController(didFinishWith:error:) delegate method to dismiss the mail composer when the email interaction is completed.
+• Coordinator Class: The coordinator acts as a bridge between UIKit's mail composer and the SwiftUI environment.
+It implements mailComposeController(didFinishWith:error:) to dismiss the mail composer when the email interaction is completed.

 Pros and Cons of Method 2